Root Canal Baltimore, MD

 How long does a root canal take?

-The treatment time of a root canal can vary depending on how complex the case is.
+The treatment time for a root canal can vary depending on the complexity of the case.
 In most cases, the procedure takes between 30 minutes to an hour.
-There are several things that influence the duration of the procedure:
+Several things influence the duration of the procedure:

 • Complexity of the Infection: More complicated cases may require additional time.